gangmuk/gangmuk.github.io/_posts/2025-08-25-how-k8s-achieves-high-scalability.md

 ## Introduction

-Kubernetes has become the de facto standard for container orchestration, but as organizations scale to hyperscale environments with tens of thousands of nodes and hundreds of thousands of pods, fundamental architectural limitations emerge.
-This comprehensive guide explores how Kubernetes manages state, why traditional architectures hit scalability walls, and how innovative solutions like Kube-Brain are reshaping the future of large-scale Kubernetes deployments.
+Kubernetes has become the de facto standard for container orchestration.
+I have not experienced scalability issue since I have used mostly tens of nodes in kubernetes.
+But during my internship at Bytedance, I heard that when it scales out to tens of thousands of nodes and hundreds of thousands of pods, it faces scalability issues.
+This post is a note of my understanding of how kubernetes achieves high scalability.

+What this post promises to you is
+- explaining some part of Kubernetes design and why it is designed in such a way
+- potential scalability bottlenecks in kubernetes (etcd)
+- some existing solutions

+What it does not have is
+- implementation detail explanation of either K8S or other solutions
+- performance numbers

-## Part I: Understanding Kubernetes Architecture and State Management
+## Understanding Kubernetes Architecture and State Management

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────┐